 Are vapor products just as bad as smoking?

-Vapor has massive public health potential.
-Nonetheless, vaporizer usage is not without its own risks and caveats.
+Vapor has massive potential for benefiting public health through harm reduction.
+But electronic cigarette and vaporizer usage is not without its own risks.

-Depending on the exact device, substance, and other conditions, vapor can deliver the satisfaction of nicotine without tar and many other cancer-causing components of tobacco smoke.
+Depending on the exact device, liquid composition, and other conditions, vapor can deliver the satisfaction of nicotine without tar and many other cancer-causing components of tobacco smoke.

 Can we ensure the relative safety of these products?